oluwanifiseoguntoye/automatedbot/README.md

 </div>

 <p>
   These are scheduled shifts other tutors don't want so they request to have them transferred.
-With so many tutors underemployed, these transfer requests disappear within the minute.
-I could never really get too many of them because they come at random times and I would need to go into the email, click on the button, log into my account for the shift.
-It took too long and it was way too stressful.
+Usually, these transfer requests disappear within the minute so I could never really get too many of them because they come at random times and they were too many steps involved which slowed down the pace I'd be picking up shifts—it was way too stressful.
 So I decided to make a bot that would do all of that for me.
 </p>

 ## Results